You at 32 weeks pregnant

-But your doctor, obstetrician or midwife might suggest extra ultrasound scans if:
+But your doctor or midwife might suggest extra ultrasound scans in the following situations:

-If your baby is lying in the breech position towards the end of your pregnancy, your health professional might also recommend another scan to check why your baby is in this position and where your placenta is.
+If your baby is lying in the breech position towards the end of your pregnancy, your doctor or midwife might also recommend another scan to check why your baby is in this position and where your placenta is.

 Your baby when you’re 32 weeks pregnant

-Your baby’s weight has almost doubled in the last four weeks.
-From now on, your baby’s weight will grow faster than its length:
+Your baby’s weight has almost doubled in the last 4 weeks.
+From now on, your baby’s weight will grow faster than their length:

 - Your baby is still putting on fat beneath the skin, looking plumper all the time.